jpsz2004/Compiler-for-Mini-C-/README.md

 ## Execution
 Using the program 'Cpp.py' the test are executed.
 On this program there are information about the AST, about de symbol table and about the lexer and tokens.
-Next, there is some more of help to run the program Cpp.py, the compiler for Mini C++
+Next, there is some more of help to run the program Cpp.py, the compiler for Mini C++.

+This file contains the entry point for executing the Mini-C++ compiler.
+It supports various operations such as token display, AST visualization, symbol table dumping, and program execution.

 # Help?